Chase-William/.Docs/.docs/DotDocs/Core/Models/LocalProjectModel.md

 # <code><span title="Represents a local project with a .csproj file.">LocalProjectModel</span></code> *class*

-Represents a local project with a .csproj file.
+undefinedRepresents a local project with a .csproj file.

 ## *public* Properties